 Most employers prefer applicants who have at least an associate’s degree in nuclear science or a nuclear-related technology.

-Nuclear technicians typically enter the occupation with an associate’s degree in nuclear science or a nuclear-related technology.
+Nuclear technicians typically need an associate’s degree in nuclear science or a nuclear-related technology.
+Some may have gained equivalent experience from serving in the military.
 Nuclear technicians also go through extensive on-the-job training.
+For safety and security reasons, nuclear technicians usually must undergo a background check and receive some type of security clearance after they are hired.

-Nuclear technicians typically enter the occupation with an associate’s degree.
+Nuclear technicians typically need an associate’s degree, or they may have equivalent experience from serving in the military—specifically, the U.S. Navy.
 Many community colleges and technical institutes offer associate’s degree programs in nuclear science, nuclear technology, or related fields.
 Students study nuclear energy, radiation, and the equipment and components used in nuclear power plants and laboratories.
 Other coursework includes mathematics, physics, and chemistry.

 In nuclear power plants, nuclear technicians start out as trainees under the supervision of more experienced technicians.
 During their training, they are taught the proper ways to use operating and monitoring equipment.
-They are also instructed on safety procedures, regulations, and plant policies.
+They are also taught safety procedures, regulations, and plant policies.
+Workers who do not have the appropriate associate’s degree or its equivalent usually have a substantial period of onsite technical training provided by their employer before they begin full duties and a normal training schedule.

 Training varies with the technician’s previous experience and education.
 Most training programs last between 6 months and 2 years.
-Throughout their careers, nuclear technicians take additional training and education to keep up with advances in nuclear science and technology.
+Nuclear technicians go through additional training and education throughout their careers to keep up with advances in nuclear science and technology.

 Critical-thinking skills.
 Nuclear technicians must carefully evaluate all available information before deciding on a course of action.
-For example, radiation protection technicians must evaluate data from radiation detectors to determine if an area is unsafe and then must develop a decontamination plan to handle the situation.
+For example, radiation protection technicians must evaluate data from radiation detectors to determine if areas are safe and must develop decontamination plans if they are not safe.

 Monitoring skills.
-Nuclear technicians must be able to assess data from sensors, gauges, and other instruments to make sure that equipment and experiments are functioning properly and that radiation levels are controlled.
+Nuclear technicians must assess data from sensors, gauges, and other instruments to make sure that equipment and experiments are functioning properly and that radiation levels are controlled.

 With additional training and experience, technicians may become nuclear power reactor operators at nuclear power plants.
 Technicians can become nuclear engineers by earning a bachelor’s degree in nuclear engineering.
 Nuclear physicists need a Ph.D. in physics.
 For more information, see the profiles on power plant operators, distributors, and dispatchers; nuclear engineers; and physicists and astronomers.